 A Warm Welcome to Vi at La Jolla Village

-Sharing a common love for education, Ms. Crouch and Dr. Chalquest enjoyed a nice conversation over dinner.
-“He walked out with me and said ‘I hope to see you again.’
+“There were six of us at the table, and Dick was to my right,” she explained.
+Dick is Dr. Richard Chalquest, Doctor of Veterinary Medicine and a fellow resident of Vi.
+Throughout dinner, the two enjoyed a natural conversation over their shared interests.
+“He walked out with me and said, ‘I hope to see you again.’
 I said, ‘I’d like that.’
-I kind of knew he would call me the next day,” she said.
+I kind of knew he would call me the next day,” she added.

 The First Date